SamiRawash/Multicenter-Scaling-Solutions/README.md

 # Multicenter-Scaling-Solutions
-Optimization algorithm to find approximate solutions to the bubble equations
+Optimization algorithm to find approximate solutions to the bubble equations in the scaling regime.
+The main file is